Launched Carta’s First Product for the Private Equity Market

 Carta dominated the startup and venture capital market for equity management, but needed to diversify its revenue streams.
 The Private Equity (PE) market represented an untapped opportunity worth millions in potential revenue.

-Research
+Research Insights

-Exploration and Vision Setting
+Exploration and Vision-setting

 Deal team associates need to be able to check and verify why proceeds look the way they do.
 My idea was that just like in Excel, users could look up the “formula” or the calculation.
 The formula in this case give users information about which conditions were triggered based on the inputs provided.